About the Speech-Language Pathology Praxis Exam

 The Praxis Exam and ASHA Certification

 Individuals are eligible to apply for certification once they have completed all graduate-level academic course work and clinical practicum and been judged by the graduate program as having acquired all of the knowledge and skills mandated by the current standards.
 Once certification has been applied for, applicants have 2 years in which to complete the certification process, which includes passing the Praxis exam.
-The CFCC requires that all applicants must pass the national examination in the area for which the Certificate is sought.
+The CFCC requires that all applicants must pass the national examination in the area for which the Certificate of Clinical Competence (CCC) is sought.

 Praxis Exam Acceptability